jmsmabanag/Active-Directory/README.md

 # Active-Directory

 <h2>Description</h2>
-Project consists of a simple Active Directory, added one device into the AD and both deployed to a Splunk server in Virutal Box.
+Project is in Virutal Box consists of a simple Active Directory and one computer device, and both are deployed to a Splunk server.
 To Monitor changes to AD and Computer, such as user additions/removals, host modifications, or domain controller (DC) events.
 <br />

 <h2>Utilities Used</h2>